 Metro manages a variety of programs to serve the public transportation needs of King County residents, employers and major institutions, and operates several types of transit services.
 The most visible and by far the largest portion of the network is fixed route bus service that provides connections between multiple centers throughout the county (i.e., cities and towns, and employment, retail, educational and civic centers, etc.).
-Metro also operates smaller vehicles on asome Dial-a-Ride (DART) service that operates on a fixed-route with some fixed time points, but deviates from the route to pick up or drop off passengers before heading back to the next established time point.
+Metro also operates some Dial-a-Ride (DART) service that operates on a route with some fixed time points, but deviates from the route to pick up or drop off passengers before heading back to the next established time point.

 In 2009 Metro carried approximately 112 million riders (boardings) on fixed route service, with passengers traveling an estimated 495 million miles.
-Metro operates a fleet of about 1,400 400 vehicles on more than 220 fixed routes.
+Metro's ridership (as measured in boardings per platform hour) has grown by 2.3 percent per year in recent years (2001-2008), the highest growth rate among U.S. metropolitan transit agencies.
+Metro operates a fleet of about 1,400 vehicles on more than 220 fixed routes.
 The fleet is operated by nearly 2,700 full- and part-time bus drivers.
-Metro has serves approximately 9,500 bus stops and 130 park-and-ride facilities with more than 25,000 parking stalls.
+Metro serves approximately 9,500 bus stops and 130 park-and-ride facilities with more than 25,000 parking stalls.
 The overall utilization rate for all park-and-ride lots has remained relatively constant since 2002, at 74 percent, although the total number of parking stalls has increased from approximately 19,000 in 2002 to more than 24,000 in 2009.
-Metro operates one Four of six planned bus rapid transit lines, RapidRide bus rapid transit (BRT) line, with five more planned to start service between will start service between 20110 and 20132 to provide frequent, all-day service in busy transit corridors.
-To ease traffic congestion in downtown Seattle, Metro operates a 1.3-mile transit tunnel in downtown Seattle with five downtown stops. that is served by Metro's buses and Sound Transit's Link light rail share this tunnel.
-Metro also operates serves 130 transit centers, and operates service out of has seven transit bases, and Metro has approximately 69 lane-miles of overhead two-way wire for electric trolleybuses, which serve almost one-fifth of Metro ridership.
+Metro operates one RapidRide bus rapid transit (BRT) line, with five more planned to start service between 2011 and 2013 to provide frequent, all-day service in busy transit corridors.
+Metro operates a 1.3-mile transit tunnel in downtown Seattle that is served by buses and Sound Transit's Link light rail.
+Metro also serves 13 transit centers and operates service out of seven transit bases.
+Metro has approximately 69 lane-miles of overhead two-way wire for electric trolleybuses, which serve almost one-fifth of Metro ridership.

-Metro serves riders who are disabled or who have special needs in four ways: by with accessible, fixed-route service (all Metro buses have wheelchair lifts or ramps, and all routes and trips are accessible), with contracted Americans with Disabilities Act (ADA) paratransit van service (called Access), with community vans operated by local nonprofits (known as Community Access Transportation - CAT), and with a taxi scrip program.
+Metro serves riders who are disabled or who have special needs in four ways: with accessible, fixed-route service (all Metro buses have wheelchair lifts or ramps, and all routes and trips are accessible), with contracted Americans with Disabilities Act (ADA) paratransit van service (called Access), with community vans operated by local nonprofits (known as Community Access Transportation - CAT), and with a taxi scrip program.
 In 2009 there were approximately 1.2 million paratransit boardings, 211,400 CAT boardings, and 34,000 taxi scrip passenger rides.

 Metro operates the largest publicly owned vanpool program in the nation.
-By the end of 2009, Metro had more than 1,100-000 vans serving on an average weekday approximately 6,100 people.
-These rides eliminate approximately 5,000 vehicles from the roads each trips a day.
+By the end of 2009, Metro had more than 1,000 vans serving on an average weekday approximately 6,100 people.
+These rides eliminate approximately 5,000 vehicles from the roads each day.
 Metro also supports the regional Ridematch program, which helps commuters form and sustain new vanpools and carpools in seven counties by matching names in a computer database.

-Metro provides extensive commute trip reduction (CTR) services to many of the 561480 major employersworksites in King County affected by the CTR law.
-Metro, sells transit and commutervan passes to more than 2,000 employers, and offers a Custom Bus Program for employers and educational institutions that need service outside of fixed route transit.
+Metro provides extensive commute trip reduction (CTR) services to many of the 561 worksites in King County affected by the CTR law.
+Metro sells transit and commuter-van passes to more than 2,000 employers, and offers a Custom Bus Program for employers and educational institutions that need service outside of fixed route transit.

+Partnership Agreements

-Partnership Agreements.
-Metro has created agreements with local businesses and jurisdictions to help support increased levels of transit service. -For example, an element of the 2006 Transit Now Program set aside 90,000 annual service hours to develop partnerships in two forms:
+Metro has created agreements with local businesses and jurisdictions to help support increased levels of transit service.
+For example, an element of the 2006 Transit Now Program set aside 90,000 annual service hours to develop partnerships in two forms: